Founder / Director

 “Dance enables us to lose ourselves and find ourselves at the same time”

-Andrea Maria Lam (Drea) is founder of Dance Masala.
-She is a Choreographer, Performer, Trainer and Instructor; and also the manager of the Dance Masala Professional Team.
-Born to dance, Drea has been inspiring students with her passion for Bollywood dance and performance for the past seven years.
-She is a mix of Macanese (Portuguese / Indian / Chinese) and Hong Kong Chinese.
+Andrea Maria Lam (Drea) is the founder of Dance Masala.
+An entrepreneur, passionate dance educator, and community advocate – Drea is also the choreographer & manager of the Dance Masala Performance Company (DM Pro Co).
+Born to dance, Drea has been inspiring students with her passion for dance fusion and performance for the past nine years.
+Born in Hong Kong, her cultural heritage includes Hong Kong Chinese, Portuguese, Indian and Filipino.
+She is immensely proud of her migrant heritage and is grateful for the opportunity to share her knowledge in this beautiful country.

-Her Bollywood obsession began with the music and developed more after seeing the dance.
-Coming from a musical background, Drea was obsessed with psychedelic 60s and 70s Bollywood and Pakistani Lollywood; the cool compressed voices of Asha Bhosle and her sister Lata Mangeshkar; the interesting scales; and the many drums with their syncopated rhythms!
+Her interest in Bollywood dance was the immediate result of falling deeply in love with the music of Bollywood.
+Coming from a musical background, she was intrigued by the psychedelic 60s and 70s Bollywood music, as well as Pakistani Lollywood.
+She fell for the cool compressed voices of Asha Bhosle and her sister Lata Mangeshkar; the interesting scales; the time cycles that fell out of traditional Western modalities; and the many incredible instruments!
 Not to mention the theatricality of Bollywood dance as an art-form.

 She previously worked with Bollyfunk Dance from 2010-2012, rebranding their entertainment services, while honing her teaching skills and approach to Bollywood dance.
 She developed many classes and services with this company.
-Drea was featured in the Top 15 of SBS’ Bollywood Star which had over 250, 000 viewers an episode; she was also featured in FOX8′s Cricket Superstar and Channel 10′s Totally Wild teaching the contestants and hosts Bollywood.
+Drea was featured in the Top 15 of SBS’ Bollywood Star which had over 250K viewers an episode; she was also featured in FOX8′s Cricket Superstar and in 3 episodes of Channel 10′s Totally Wild teaching the contestants and hosts Bollywood.
 She has appeared in numerous other TV, media appearances and TVCs.
-While Bollywood dancing is something she taught herself while being glued to Bollywood movies, she has training in kathak, lavani, Bharatanatyam, Odissi, flamenco and hip hop.

 Her Career Highlights include: